 - discount: when the customer uses this kind of coupon, a discount is applied to the application price;

-- fixed price: when the customer uses this kind of coupon, a fixed price (usually lower) overrides the original one for the given application version (plan).
+- price override: when the customer uses this kind of coupon, a price override (usually lower) overrides the original one for the given application version (plan).
 A typical use case is: the vendor doesn't want to publish a public price for the application and wants to choose a different price for each customer.

 Coupons can be: